NoufMQ/IMDb/Readme.md

 nltk version 3.4.5.

 ### Running instructions
-place the whole folder on a desired dirction,(for example Document folder)
+Place the whole folder on a desired directory,(for example Document folder)
-Open ubuntu terminal, then change dirctory to folder location (for example $ cd IMDB)
+Open ubuntu terminal, then change directory to folder location (for example $ cd IMDB)
-make sure all data set in folder called 'IMDb' and the structure of dataset folder as provided in coursework then run  code py : $ python c1888251.py
+Mke sure all data set in folder called 'IMDb' and the structure of dataset folder as provided in coursework then run  code py : $ python c1888251.py
 results of training, development and training will appear on terminal.